XAP-Software/XAP-Software.github.io/_posts/2022-05-06-Setting-up-replication.md

 1) On the `SAP HANA Database Explorer` page, select a database, select Agents in the `Catalog` folder and check that the registered Agent is connected and receives data.

-2) In the `Catalog` folder, select z and create using the GUI or using the SQL panel, the code can be found on the page:
+2) In the `Catalog` folder, select z and create remote source using the GUI or using the SQL panel.
+The code can be found on the page:

     https://help.sap.com/viewer/7952ef28a6914997abc01745fef1b607/2.0_SPS05/en-US/6ed502701abd4d1ca94d463d7dc6e99f.html

-    in the section for a certain database there is a configuration code.
+    there is a configuration code in the section for a certain database.
 Paste code in SQL Panel to `SAP HANA Database Explorer`.

 Fill in the required fields Host, Port Number, Database Name.
 ![Alt text](../article_images/remote_source1.png)